clarintux/invoice_maker/README.md

 Modify TEXT1, TEXT2 and TEXT3 in the file `text.txt` accordently to your needs.
 Start invoice_maker and save your data and a invoice number.
 Insert data and invoice items for each customer.

 Enjoy!  :-)

+P.S.: To automatically send invoices to customers, changes in the module `send_mail.py` are required.
+I can not predict wich port and server and things are used in your smtp server...

 ## Usage